If you are thinking of selling a house in New Jersey, it is highly recommended to have the legal advice of a real estate attorney during this process.

 - Showings and open houses: Once the property is listed for sale, you must show it to the public at open houses.
 The real estate expert will work with you to put on the showings according to the corresponding schedule.

-When the buyer and seller agree, a purchase agreement is signed detailing the sale of the property and its terms and conditions.
+When the seller receives offers and accepts one, the negotiation begins.
+This process covers aspects of the sale, such as closing cost, home inspection and others.
+Once the buyer and seller agree, a purchase agreement is signed detailing the sale of the property, the terms and conditions.

 If one of the parties does not comply with the conditions of the agreement, the sale could fail and cause legal problems.

-- Home inspection in New Jersey is performed by licensed professionals who assess site conditions and check major systems and structures to locate any defects or problems with the property.
+On the other hand, the home inspection in New Jersey is performed by licensed professionals who evaluate the site conditions and check the structure to locate any problems.

-If the inspection reveals repairs that need to be completed or the appraisal is low, negotiations can be resumed.
-Buyers can ask sellers to cover more closing costs or lower the sales price.
+If the inspection reveals repairs that need to be completed or the appraisal is low, negotiations may be resumed.
+Additionally, buyers may ask sellers to cover more closing costs or lower the sales price.

-Our attorney is your best option in these cases to make sure you get a fair deal.
+Our attorney is your best option in these cases to ensure you get a fair deal.

 Before buyers sign a purchase agreement, NJ property sellers must report all problems with the property.